1Password SCIM Bridge

 3. Choose your identity provider from the User Provisioning section.

-5. Choose Save in 1Password for both the scimsession file and bearer token to save them as items in your 1Password account.
+5. Select Save in 1Password for both the scimsession file and bearer token to save them as items in your 1Password account.
 Save each item in an appropriate shared vault.

-6. Choose beside the scimsession file and save it to your computer.
+6. Select the down arrow beside the scimsession file and save it to your computer.

 Step 2: Create resources in DigitalOcean